MikeTaylor/firefly/doc/roles.md

 _An agent responsibile for a tenant within an installation_.
 Each tenant is configured by the selection of one of the platforms furnished by the installation, together with other information such as branding details.
 Finally, each tenants selects, from the apps provided by its chosen platform, which ones it needs enabled.

 (At present, tenants are configured by the `stripes.config.js` file on the client side, and are implicitly defined, one per platform on the server side.
 This will be made more explicit.)
-Instead of politicians being in office to implement policy, policy positions exist to promote the careers of politicians.